Harshini-9/Music-Streaming-SQL-Database/README.md

 - follows (M:N) → users can follow multiple artists
 - listening_history (1:N) → logs each time a user listens to a track
-- subscriptions (1:1) → each user has one active plan at a time
+- subscriptions (1:1) → each user has one active plan at a time Insights Enabled:

-Insights Enabled:
-1. Identify active users
-2. Compare free vs premium adoption
-3. Track loyal followers of specific artists
+ Identify active users, Compare free vs premium adoption, Track loyal followers of specific artists

 2. Artists
 Represents musicians and creators in the platform.